-Blackboard is the Learning Management System (LMS) used to deliver all online and classroom/web combination courses at City University of Seattle.
-Using Blackboard, instructors can post course documents, communicate with students (through announcements and e-mail) and facilitate asynchronous discussion between students.
-In-class students can use the Blackboard course shell to exchange out-of-classroom e-mail with classmates and the instructor.
-Instructors are required to post assignment grades for courses in all delivery modes in Blackboard’s Grade Center.
+Blackboard is the Learning Management System (LMS) used to deliver all courses at City University of Seattle.
+Using Blackboard, instructors can post announcements, provide course documents (such as the updated syllabus and schedule), create video content, communicate with students who are struggling, give detailed feedback through the use of inline grading and rubrics, and facilitate asynchronous and synchronous interaction between students.
+Instructors are required to post assignment grades for courses in all delivery modes in the Grade Center of the course.

 How do I get access?

 Every course offered at CityU has a master shell that houses the course content and assessment.
 Live class sections are automatically created off of the master 18 days before the course start date in PeopleSoft.
 Faculty gain access to the Blackboard courses they are teaching 17 days before the course starts and students get access three days before.
 Courses appear as a hyperlinked list on the dashboard in the Faculty Portal for instructors or in the Student Portal for students.

 Who do I contact if I have problems?